 The Department of Neurological Surgery offers elective third-year clerkships and fourth-year subinternships to undergraduate medical students through the Feinberg School of Medicine.
 Students who meet Feinberg’s general application criteria for the visiting student elective program may be considered.
 See that page for application information and browse below to learn more about our opportunities.

 A number of our clinical faculty conduct primary research in addition to their clinical work caring for patients with neurosurgical disorders.
 These neurosurgeon-scientists partner together with a number of basic science researchers also within the department to advance our understanding of neurosurgical disorders and how to best treat them.
 Find a more expansive description of the research going on in our department by visiting our Research Page.
 Please contact our faculty or lab personnel directly about the possibility of joining one of our research teams.

 Medical Student Scholar Program

 The department of neurological surgery will support a limited number of medical students via our Medical Student Scholar Program.
-If you are currently doing research with a member of our faculty, please download and fill out our Medical Student Scholar Program Application and email it to education coordinator Nate Arnold for review.
+If you are currently doing research with a member of our faculty, please download and fill out our Medical Student Scholar Program Application and email it to education coordinator Gitana Cartwright for review.